inBeat/inbeat-website/content/top-influencers/tiktok/fashion/ireland/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Ireland In 2023
+title: Top 10 Fashion TikTok Influencers In Ireland In 2024
 description: >-
-  Find top fashion TikTok influencers in Ireland in 2023.
+  Find top fashion TikTok influencers in Ireland in 2024.
 Most popular hashtags: #fyp #fashion #foryoupage #irish.
 platform: TikTok
 hits: 27
-text_top: See the best TikTok influencers on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 27 TikTok influencers like this in Ireland for you to pitch.
+text_bottom: Our platform aggregates 27 TikTok influencers like this in Ireland for you to contact.
 profiles:
   - username: "outfit.fits.inspo"
     fullname: >-